-One of the most active characters in JRR Tolkien’s epic fantasy is a noblewoman who disguises herself as a man to fight alongside Rohan to defend Gondor.
+One of the most dynamic characters in JRR Tolkien’s epic fantasy is a noblewoman.
+She disguises herself as a man to fight alongside Rohan to defend Gondor.
 During this battle, Eowyn confronts the Witch-King of the Nazgul and slays him.

-Despite the restrictions placed upon her due to her gender, no mention is made of her golden hair.
+Despite the restrictions placed upon her due to her gender, no mention of her golden hair is made.
 Tolkien initially intended Eowyn to marry Aragorn before deciding that Aragorn was “too old, lordly and grim.”
 Instead, the love of his life is Arwen, who happens to be a brunette.
-Another blonde Tolkien female character is Galadriel, the highborn Elf who joint rules Lothlorien with her husband, Cereborn.
+Another blonde Tolkien female character is Galadriel, the highborn Elf who joint rules Lothlorien with her husband, Celeborn.